New Diabetic Meal Pack: Suitable for type 2 diabetes and pre diabetes

 A good prediabetic or diabetic diet will ensure at least adequate but ideally optimal nutrition.
 Whether your diabetic diet plan is sufficient comes down to three key points.
 Firstly, eating foods that have been proven to be beneficial to good health, including vegetables and fruits, wholegrains, dairy, nuts, legumes, seafood, meat and eggs.
 Secondly, limiting high-energy, high carb, nutrition-poor foods and drinks, such as sugary drinks, chips, cakes, biscuits, pastries and lollies.
 And thirdly, ensuring fat intake includes mostly unsaturated fat, and only small amounts of saturated fats.

-What the Dietlicious Diabetic Diet Meal Plan offers, at a glance
+What Dietlicious Diabetic Meals offer, at a glance

 What’s in?